alexander-kastil/az-cloud-native/demos/05-functions/02-container/readme.md

     }
     ```

-- Update `AppConfigConnection` to point to your Azure App Configuration Service instance.
+    >Note: Update `AppConfigConnection` to point to your Azure App Configuration Service instance.

 - Build the container: